corb3000/hover_diffdrive/README.md

 ## Usage

-1. Hoverboard port can be set as a "port" parameter in the config file
+1. Hoverboard port and Baudrate can be set in the config.h